 What´s the difference between DV, OV, & EV SSL certificate?

-Domain validated or DV certificates are the most common type of SSL certificate.
+are the most common type of SSL certificate.
 They are verified using only the domain name.
 Typically, the CA exchanges confirmation email with an address listed in the domain’s WHOIS record.
 Alternatively, the CA provides a verification file which the owner places on the website to be protected.
 Either method confirms that the domain is controlled by the party requesting the certificate.

 or OV certificates